CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ![image](https://user-images.githubusercontent.com/34804976/147871307-45cb776d-cc14-49a7-bc29-67377a1dbb0d.png)

-#### Step 0: _Client calls Proxy_
+#### Step 0: _Client calls Proxy.executeRule_

-To interpret a Rule, we call the `executeRule` from the Proxy.sol contract, main entry point of the DApp, by passing it the deal id along with the rule id that we want to execute, for example (0, 0).
+To interpret a Rule, we call the `executeRule` from the `Proxy` contract, main entry point of the DApp, by passing it the deal id along with the rule id that we want to execute, for example (0, 0).
 Here is the call present in the front-end inside the "ExecuteDeal.jsx" react component:

 ```
 executeRule = async (ruleId, value) => {